-Exc xecutive summary
+Exc executive summary

-Fig gures
+Fig gures v

-1 Introduction 4
+1. Introduction 1

 2. Claims, benefits and costs: overview 3

 Major findings 3

 Background

-Claim rates.
+Claim rates 5

-System cost
+System cost 6

-System cost components
+System cost components.
+7

 Insurance arrangements

-Benefits per claim
+Benefits per claim.

 Benefits relative to payroll

 Indemnity and medical shares

-Pure premium rates
+Pure premium rates 12

-3. Claims, benefits and costs: detail 12
+3. Claims, benefits and costs: detail 13

-Major findings 1'
+Major findings 13

 Background

 Benefits by claim type

 Claims by benefit type

 Benefit duration

 Weekly benefits

 Growth of average pre-injury wage compared to statewide average weekly wage

 Average benefits by type

 Benefits by type per indemnity claim

-Indemnity benefits per claim, DLI and MWCIA data
+Indemnity benefits per claim, DLI and MWCIA data 21

 Indemnity benefits per \$100 of payroll, DLI and MWCIA data

-Supplementary benefit and second-injury costs
+Supplementary benefit and second-injury costs 23

 State agency administrative cost

-Special Compensation Fund assessment rate 23
+Special Compensation Fund assessment rate 24

-4. Vocational rehabilitation 24
+4. Vocational rehabilitation 25

-Major findings 24
+Major findings 25

 Background

 Participation

 Participation and injury severity

 Cost

 Cost and injury severity

 Timing of services

-Service duration
+Service duration.

-Reason for plan closure 29
+Reason for plan closure 30

-Return-to-work status 30
+Return-to-work status 31

-Return-to-work status and plan duration
+Return-to-work status and plan duration 32

-Return-to-work wages: distribution 31
+Return-to-work wages: distribution 32

-Return-to-work wages: trend 32
+Return-to-work wages: trend 33

-5. Disputes and dispute resolution 33
+5. Disputes and DLI dispute resolution 34

-Major findings 33
+Major findings 34

-Background 34
+Background

-Dispute rates 38
+Dispute rates 39

-Claimant attorney involvement 39
+Claimant attorney involvement 40

-Claim denials 40
+Claim denials 41

-Prompt first action 41
+Prompt first action 42

-Certification of medical and rehabilitation disputes at DLI
+Certification of medical and rehabilitation disputes at DLI 42

-Reason for noncertification at DLI: medical disputes 42
+Reason for noncertification at DLI: medical disputes 43

-Reason for noncertification at DLI: rehabilitation disputes
+Reason for noncertification at DLI: rehabilitation disputes 44

-DLI referrals to OAH 44
+DLI referrals to OAH

-Dispute resolution proceedings at DLI 45
+Dispute resolution proceedings at DLI

-Dispute resolution proceedings at DLI: trends 46
+Dispute resolution proceedings at DLI: trends

-Outcomes of DLI-certified disputes not referred to OAH 47
+Outcomes of DLI-certified disputes not referred to OAH

-Dispute resolutions at DLI 48
+Dispute resolutions at DLI.

-Time to first conference for medical and rehabilitation requests at DLI 49
+Time to first conference for medical and rehabilitation requests at DLI

-Time from conference to decision-and-order for medical and rehabilitation requests at DLI 50
+Time from conference to decision-and-order for medical and rehabilitation requests at DLI

-Time from request to decision-and-order for medical and rehabilitation requests at DLI 51
+Time from request to decision-and-order for medical and rehabilitation requests at DLI

-Mediation awards and awards on stipulation resulting from mediations at DLI 52
+Mediation awards and awards on stipulation resulting from mediations at DLI 53

 Time from mediation request to first scheduled mediation at DLI

-Timelines after mediations at DLI that end with an award on stipulation 54
+Timelines after mediations at DLI that end with an award on stipulation 55

-Time from mediation request to award on stipulation for mediations at DLI that end with an award on stipulation 55
+Time from mediation request to award on stipulation for mediations at DLI that end with

-Dispute types at OAH

-Dispute outcomes at OAH

-Dispute outcomes by dispute type at OAH

-Dispute outcomes at OAH: trends 59

-Settlement conferences and hearings for claim petition disputes at OAH

-Timelines of proceeding-scheduling in claim-petition disputes at OAH

-Time from proceeding to resolution document for claim-petition disputes at OAH 62

-Time from claim petition to resolution document for different paths at OAH

-Time from claim petition to resolution document at OAH, all paths combined

-Timelines for discontinuance disputes (239s) at OAH

-Appeals of OAH findings-and-orders to the WCCA
+an award on stipulation 56

-Ар pendices
+Αр pendices

-A. Glossary 67
+A. Glossary 57

-В. Workers' compensation law changes 74
+Workers' compensation law changes

-C. Data sources and estimation procedures 76
+C Data sources and estimation procedures 66